zara-siddiqui/lab-cleaning-numerical-data/readme.md

 3. First look at its main features (head, shape, info).
 4. Rename the columns so they follow the PE8 (snake case).
 5. Change effective to date column to datetime format.
-6. Define a function that differentiates between continuous and discrete variables.
-Hint: A number of unique values might be useful.
-Store continuous data into a continuous_df variable and do the same for discrete_df
+6. Fix the data types of any other column/columns as you might see necessary.
+Note that sometimes there are some features that you might want to use as categorical but they are read as numerical by python (and vice versa).
+For eg. if there's a column with year values like 2020, 2021, 2022 etc. This column might be read as numerical by python but you woudl want to use that column as categorical data
-7. Plot a correlation matrix, comment what you see.
+7. Plot a correlation matrix, comment what do you observe.
 8. Create a function to plot every discrete variable.
+Comment what you can see in the plots.
-Do the same with the continuous variables (be careful, you may need to change the plot type to one better suited for continuous data!)
-9. Comment what you can see in the plots.
+9. Do the same with the continuous variables (be careful, you may need to change the plot type to one better suited for continuous data!).
+Comment what you can see in the plots.
+Hint: you can use bar plots to plot categorical data, with each unique category in the column on the x-axis and an appropriate measure on the y-axis
 10. Look for outliers in the continuous variables.
-(HINT: There’s a good plot to do that!)
-11. Did you find outliers?
+(HINT: There’s a good plot to do that!).
+Did you find outliers?
 Comment what you will do with them.
-12. Check all columns for NaN values.
+11. Check all columns for NaN values.
 Decide what (if anything) you will need to do with them.